bryangalani/Unity_TetrisInventory/README.md

 * **Display** item description when pointing mouse over it.
 * **Rescale** item based on it (X, Y) size.

+# Getting Started
+There are a few folders in the game, being them:

+* Fonts -> personalized font to show item description
+* Prefabs -> empty slot prefab (SlotTetris), item prefabs, prefab of the items that will go to inventoy (itemSlotTetris).
+* Scenes -> just have one.
+* ScriptableItems -> two scriptable Items with different sizes that can be collected by the player, and have its own characteristics.
+* Scripts -> Have the Player Scripts, Tetris Inventory Scripts, Camera Follow Script and, the script to turn items collectables.
+* Tileset -> All tiles used in the scene and some more.

 # Scripts
 * Collectable
   * Responsible for picking up items from the floor.